-- 1) Call Code Grey. - 2) Contact the Director of Environmental Services and the elevator service company immediately and determine their estimated response time. - Elevator Service Company Name: Quality Allied - Elevator Service Company Contact Information: 905-305-0195 - Where to find Elevator Service Company Contract: on Our Team - 3) Attempt to determine where the elevator is stopped. - 4) Designate a team member to be stationed outside of the elevator door on the floor where it has stopped to reassure the occupant(s) that help is on the way. - 5) Reinforce to occupants to not force the doors open and remain calm. - 6) Prevent anyone from overriding the system.
-Overriding the system may put occupant(s) at risk and may prevent the elevator technician from being able to determine the cause of the malfunction. - 7) Call 911 if the occupant(s) is in distress. - 8) Follow the directions of the elevator service technician or emergency services when they arrive on scene. - 9) Take the elevator out of service until the necessary repairs are made. - How to take elevator out of service i.e. location of switch: Main Elevator - Insert plan for out of service elevator/transportation of residents as applicable to your building: if both elevators are not working to use the stairs.
+- 1) Call Code Grey. - 2) Contact the Director of Environmental Services and the elevator service company immediately and determine their estimated response time. - Elevator Service Company Name: Quality Allied Elevator - Elevator Service Company Contact Information: 905-305-0195 - Where to find Elevator Service Company Contract: ESM office / Basement - 3) Attempt to determine where the elevator is stopped. - 4) Designate a team member to be stationed outside of the elevator door on the floor where it has stopped to reassure the occupant(s) that help is on the way. - 5) Reinforce to occupants to not force the doors open and remain calm. - 6) Prevent anyone from overriding the system.
+Overriding the system may put occupant(s) at risk and may prevent the elevator technician from being able to determine the cause of the malfunction. - 7) Call 911 if the occupant(s) is in distress. - 8) Follow the directions of the elevator service technician or emergency services when they arrive on scene. - 9) Take the elevator out of service until the necessary repairs are made. - How to take elevator out of service i.e. location of switch: Elevator room in basement - Insert plan for out of service elevator/transportation of residents as applicable to your building.